mat-0/cheltenham-open-data/_pages/flood-warnings.md

 Take care and avoid walking, cycling or driving through flood water and consider activating any flood protection products you may have.
 This message will be updated by 12:00PM on 15 November 2025 or as the situation changes.

-- Flood warning: Bristol Frome from downstream of Nibley to Stapleton
+- Warning no longer in force: Bristol Frome from downstream of Nibley to Stapleton
+- The Flood Warning has now been removed.
+However, a Flood Alert remains in force for the wider area, so flooding of roads and low lying land is still possible.
-- High river levels are expected to cause flooding today.
+Weather conditions are expected to improve and no further flooding is expected.
-Flooding is expected on 14 November 2025 .
-Areas most at risk include Rectory Road at Frampton Cotterell Flooding is forecast to affect locations near the Bristol Frome, with low lying land and roads expected to be most affected, particularly around Areas most at risk include Rectory Road at Frampton Cotterell.
-We are closely monitoring the situation .
-Start acting on your flood plan if you have one .
-This message will be updated by 9:15PM on 15 November 2025 or as the situation changes.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 - Flood alert: River Wye in Herefordshire
 - High river levels may lead to flooding.
 Flooding is possible on 15 November 2025.
 Flooding may affect low lying land and roads along the River Wye from Hay on Wye to Ross on Wye.
 Other locations affected may include the A438 between Letton & Willersey, Byford, Bredwardine & Hereford.
 Road closures & diversions on the A438 may be in force.
 Predicted peaks:- Bredwardine 4.6m to 4.8m on Saturday15/11 AM, Old Wye Bridge 4m to 4.3m on 15/11 PM, Ross on Wye 3m to 3.4 on 16/11 PM.
 Take care and avoid walking, cycling or driving through flood water.
 This message will be updated by 10:00AM on 16 November 2025 or as the situation changes.